JoseAndresCarvajal1999/08.Automatic-consultation-of-judicial-processes/README.md

 # 08.Automatic-consultation-of-judicial-processes

-Using selenium we perform an automatic consultation process of judicial processes for lawyers.
+We created a RPA process for the automated search of changes in the judicial processes carried out by the lawyers, so that an alert can be sent by e-mail of the changes.